Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Collision-Avoidance Optimal Control

 where $r_{\mathrm{shp}} > 0$ is the radius of the padding.
-Although the formulation in~\eqref{eq:polygon-occupied-space} considers the shape model of one padded polygon, the method presented in this paper can be straightforwardly extended to the objects being a union of multiple padded polygons, as will be demonstrated in Section~\ref{sec:car-seat-placement}.
+Although the formulation in~\eqref{eq:polygon-occupied-space} considers the shape model of one padded polygon, the method presented in this paper can be straightforwardly extended to the objects that are a union of multiple padded polygons, as will be demonstrated in Section~\ref{sec:car-seat-placement}.